moonmath-ai/LiteAttention/README.md

 ## 🐛 Debugging

-You can see additional debug logs by setting the `LITE_ATTENTION_VERBOSE` to anything other than "FALSE"
+You can see additional debug logs by setting the `LITE_ATTENTION_VERBOSE` environment variable to anything other than "FALSE"

 If you want to be able to test thresholds greater than 0, you need to set the `LITE_ATTENTION_DEBUG` environment variable to anything other than "FALSE"